z1chh/Birthing-Facilities-System/README.md

   <img src="Midwife ER.jpg">
 </p>

+## Project Overview
+I first carefully designed a relational model, as shown above, to represent the entities, their attributes, and the relations between entity sets.

+I then modelled the relational translation with its pending constraints (constraints that cannot be enforced within the relational translation).

+The next step was to implement the database by creating tables and populating them with some values.

+Finally, I developed a simple console-based application program with a simple and friendly user-interface for midwives to use.
+This JDBC program allows midwives to interact with the system via a menu to perform some actions, such as managing notes for their clients or viewing their appointments.

 ## Relational Translation
 * Mother(qchcardid, name, phone_number, email, profession, dob, address, estimated_birth_date, blood_type)
 * Baby(bid, qchcardid, dob, birth_time, name, gender, blood_type), qchcardid references mother